cyberbotics/webots/docs/guide/web-streaming.md

 * `connect(server, mode, broadcast, mobileDevice, timeout, thumbnail) `: function instantiating the simulation web interface and taking as argument:
   * `server`: The URL of the server.
 Different URL formats are supported:
       * URL to a session server: "https://webots.cloud/ajax/server/session.php?url=https://github.com/cyberbotics/webots/projects/languages/python/worlds/example.wbt"
-      * WebSocket URL (i.e. "ws://localhost:80"): this format is used for web broadcast streaming.
+      * WebSocket URL (i.e. "ws://localhost:1234"): this format is used for web broadcast streaming.
       * URL to a X3D file (i.e. "file.x3d"): this format is used for showing a [web scene](web-scene.md) or a [web animation](web-animation.md).
   * `mode`: `x3d` or `mjpeg`.
   * `broadcast`: boolean variable enabling or not the broadcast.
   * `isMobileDevice`: boolean variable specifying if the application is running on a mobile device.
   * `timeout`: the time (in seconds) after which the simulation will be automatically paused (until the play button is pressed again).
 By default, no timeout is set.
-  * `thumbnail`: The URL of the thumbnail representing your scene, animation or simulation.
-It is used for the loading screen and can also be accessed for other functionalites such as previews.
+  * `thumbnail`: The URL of the thumbnail representing your simulation.
+It is used for the loading screen and can also be accessed for other functionalities such as previews.
 If not defined, a default thumbnail is loaded.
 * `close()`: close the simulation web scene.
 Note that if the `webots-view` element is removed from the HTML page or `loadScene`, `connect` or `loadAnimation` is called, `close` will be automatically called.
 * `hasView()`: return true if a view exist, false otherwise.
 * `hideToolbar()`: hide the toolbar.
 Must be called after connect.